-Momentum Factor of 1 means full momentum transfer through the link, whereas a value of 0 means that momentum transfer is not guaranteed.
+Momentum Factor of 1 means that momentum is calculated through the link, whereas a value of 0 means that momentum through the link is not guaranteed.

 Note that even if the factor is set to 0, the source term applied to the continuity equation still creates some momentum.
 While this is sufficient in cases where conservation is not critical (such as over weir structures or for very large 2D cell size relative to the river flow capacity), it will not be accurate enough for all cases.
 On the other hand, in some instances model stability may be improved by removing the momentum terms.